 For a great indoor option, try the Big Agnes string lights.
 The Big Agnes MtnGLO Camp Tent Lights were my first love in string lights.
 They are light, easy to use, and come with a power source.
 They come with preinstalled, movable clips for easy set up.

-I hang them over my bed in the tent and leave the switch next to my pillow for easy access.
+I hang them over my bed in the tent and leave the switch next to my pillow for easy access form my sleeping bag.

 3. Comfortable Bedding